amarsr/SI206_FinalProject/README.md

 Input put a YYYY/MM/DD combination to receive the top 10 songs from that week and write them to a database

-Everytime the file is run, the user should add 10 to the ID variable to maintain unique identifers in the database
+Everytime the file is run, the user should add 10 to the ID variable to maintain unique identifers in the database.

 # Youtube

-This file will require you to have the googleapiclient.discovery package to be installed
+This file will require you to have the googleapiclient.discovery package to be installed.
+You will also need an API key.

-Input is a song and artists pair that is drawn from a database
+Input is a song and artist pair that is drawn from a database, output is a view count from Youtube.

-# GetLyriccs
+# GetLyrics

 This file also requires the googleapiclient.discovery package and the paralleldots package to be installed

-The genius API requires a artist and song as inputs a returns a string of lyrics.
-These lyrics are then passed into the paralleldots sentiment analyzer and a sentiemnt score is reutrned
+The Genius API requires an artist and song as inputs and returns a string of lyrics.
+These lyrics are then passed into the paralleldots sentiment analyzer to return a sentiment score.

 # Visualizations

-Run this file to output 5 visuals depicting trends for views, danceability, views over time, etc...
+Run this file to output 5 visuals depicting trends for BPM, danceability, Youtube views, sentiment analysis, and song length.